← Index

 What the EM does when shipping gets cheap

 AI makes code cheap.
-The engineering manager's job is not to ship more of it.
-It is to make sure the right thing gets built and the team grows up doing it.
+The engineering manager's job is no longer to ship more of it, but to make sure the right thing gets built and the team grows up doing it.

 AI changed the math.
-Code is cheap now.
-The bottleneck moved.
+Code is cheap now, and the real bottleneck moved somewhere else.

-For years, the engineering manager's job was largely about throughput.
-How many people do you need, how do you keep them unblocked, how do you ship the roadmap.
+For years, the engineering manager's job was largely about throughput: how many people do you need, how do you keep them unblocked, how do you ship the roadmap.
 That job still exists, but it is no longer the hard part.
-When a team can produce several times the output with the same headcount, the question shifts.
-The question is no longer "can we build it."
-It is "should we build it, and is it sound."
+When a team can produce several times the output on the same headcount, the question shifts.
+It is no longer "can we build it."
+It is "should we build it, and is it any good."

-The first thing is the bar.
-When code is cheap, debt accumulates fast.
-A team that gets a velocity boost without a discipline boost ships more, faster, with less time to think about what they are leaving behind.
+The first is the bar.
+When code is cheap, debt accumulates fast, because a team that gets a velocity boost without a discipline boost just ships more of everything, faster, with less time to think about what it is leaving behind.
 The job becomes guarding the high bar.
 Tests have to be real.
 Design review has to be honest.
-CI has to actually block bad code.
-You are not managing lines of code anymore.
-You are managing intent and system integrity.
-That sounds abstract until the on-call rotation gets noisy and you are paying for it.
+CI has to actually block bad code instead of waving it through.
+You are not managing lines of code anymore, you are managing intent and system integrity.
+That sounds abstract right up until the on-call rotation gets noisy at 2am and you are the one paying for the shortcuts.

-The second thing is the team shape.
+The second is team shape.
 Bigger teams used to be a sign of impact.
-They are now a sign of waste.
-The companies I have seen handle this well are running small purpose-built pods on high-leverage outcomes.
+They are starting to look like a sign of waste.
+The companies I have seen handle this well are running small, purpose-built pods aimed at high-leverage outcomes.
 A pod knows what it owns, what it is trying to move, and when it is done.
-There is less coordination cost, less ambiguity, and the value attribution gets clearer.
-You ship to a number you can defend, not a backlog you can drown in.
+Less coordination cost, less ambiguity, and the value attribution gets a lot clearer.
+You ship to a number you can defend, instead of a backlog you can drown in.

-The third thing is what you measure.
-AI velocity makes output metrics meaningless.
-PR count goes up.
-Lines of code go up.
-Tickets close faster.
-None of that tells you whether the company got better.
-The manager has to keep the team anchored to outcomes that matter.
-Usage, retention, revenue, latency, whatever the team is actually paid to move.
-Celebrating a high merge count is the new way to mistake motion for progress.
+The third is what you measure.
+AI velocity makes output metrics close to meaningless.
+PR count goes up, lines of code go up, tickets close faster, and none of it tells you whether the company actually got better.
+The manager has to keep the team anchored to the outcomes that matter, the usage, retention, revenue, latency, whatever the team is actually paid to move.
+Celebrating a high merge count is just the newest way to mistake motion for progress.

 The fear with a wider span is that career growth suffers.
-The opposite has been true for me.
-Real growth happens in execution, not in 1:1 calendars.
-High-trust autonomy is the strongest coaching environment I know.
+For me it has been the opposite.
+Real growth happens in execution, not on a 1:1 calendar.
+High-trust autonomy is the strongest coaching environment I know of.
 When you put a senior engineer in front of a real problem with no one to escalate around, they grow up fast.
 The manager's job is to make sure the runway is clear, the problem is real, and the engineer is set up to win.
-That is the coaching.
+Most of the coaching happens before they ever start.

-The role keeps changing.
-The principles do not.
-Build the right thing.
-Build it well.
-Grow the people doing it.
-The methods around all three look different now than they did two years ago, and they will look different again two years from now.
-That is the job.
+The role keeps changing, but the principles underneath it do not.
+Build the right thing, build it well, and grow the people doing it.
+The methods around all three look nothing like they did two years ago, and they will look different again two years from now.
+The work is learning to tell which is which.